 For football games, there is a UF MBA student block that you can join and spouses are eligible for spouse tickets.
 The student services staff will provide football information to currently enrolled students as needed.
 Before coming to campus, students will begin to receive information about season tickets and more!
 GatorZone is the clearinghouse for all student ticket information.
 Check GatorZone often for the most up-to-date athletic information.

 Life in Gainesville

 Since your living environment will have a significant impact on your quality of life, it’s important to consider the many advantages of living here in Gainesville, Florida.
 Even though it’s a small town (just over 200,000 residents and students), Gainesville hosts many amenities which are normally only found in much larger cities.
 Cultural venues, nightlife and art and music festivals complement year-round outdoor activities and sports leagues.
 Competitive collegiate athletics are also at your fingertips in Gainesville with national titles in football, basketball, soccer, swimming and tennis.

 The city is affordable, and it boasts an excellent public school system.
 Within a couple of hours’ drive, you can visit world-famous theme parks, the Atlantic Ocean, the Gulf of Mexico, natural springs and spring-fed rivers.
-Gainesville Regional Airport operates commuter lines operated by Continental, Delta, and US Airways, and the Gainesville Regional Transit System (RTS) offers bus service free for UF students, faculty and staff.
+Gainesville Regional Airport operates commuter lines operated by Continental, Delta, and American, and the Gainesville Regional Transit System (RTS) offers bus service free for UF students, faculty and staff.